No. 1 Ohio State dominates UCLA 48-10 with highlight plays from Peoples and Styles

 It was the Buckeyes’ first 100-yard kick return since Ted Ginn at Minnesota in 2005.

+“Honestly, like, it was kind of easy on my part.
+Just ran.
+I didn’t have to make no moves, make no one miss.
+So my teammates did a great job,” Styles said.

+UCLA interim coach Tim Skipper agreed with Styles’ assessment by saying “I think it was a no DNA touchdown.
+I don’t think anybody touched him.”

-Sayin completed 23 of 31 passes for 184 yards and a TD on a night when he was mostly without his top two targets.
-Sophomore star wide receiver Jeremiah Smith was listed as questionable on the pregame availability report due to an undisclosed injury and junior Carnell Tate missed a second straight game due to lower leg tightness.
+Sayin completed 23 of 31 passes for 184 yards and a TD despite mostly being without his top two targets.
+Smith was listed as questionable on the pregame availability report due to an undisclosed injury and junior Tate missed a second straight game due to lower leg tightness.

 Smith saw limited action in the first half and had four receptions for 40 yards, including a one-handed, 18-yard catch on the opening possession.